rohitlb/ApniCare/README.md

 5 recover forgotten password
 6 update user info and verify password
-7 don't depend on variables they reset when server get restarted
+7 don't depend on variables they reset when server get restarted 8 image

+to be done
+9 working for compression
+10 search

+live to site

 issues
 1 url/register does'nt have session id.